Horst Paulmann

-Horst Paulmann Kemna (born 22 March 1935) is a German-Chilean billionaire entrepreneur.
-He is founder and chairman of Cencosud, the largest retail chain in Chile and the third largest in Latin America.
-According to Forbes, as of July 2022 his net worth is estimated at US$2.3 billion.
+Horst Paulmann Kemna (22 March 1935 – 11 March 2025) was a German-Chilean billionaire businessman.
+He was the founder and chairman of Cencosud, the largest retail chain in Chile and the third largest in Latin America.

-Early life
+According to Forbes, as of July 2022, his net worth was estimated at US$2.3 billion.

+Background

-In 1946, Horst Paulmann and his family, consisting of his parents and seven siblings, emigrated from Germany after the end of World War II.
+Paulmann was the son of the SS-Obersturmbannführer Werner Paulmann and Hilde Kemna.
+To escape the Nuremberg trials, in 1946 Horst Paulmann and his family, consisting of his parents and seven siblings, emigrated from Germany after the end of World War II.
 They crossed the Alps towards Italy, continued on to Argentina in 1948, and finally to Chile in 1950.

 At the age of 13, Paulmann worked as a telephone operator in Buenos Aires and later worked making wooden toys.
 His family settled in the city of Temuco in the south of Chile, and his father got a position as a franchisee at Club Alemán and at Club de La Unión.
 In 1952, Paulmann's family bought a local restaurant called Las Brisas and they soon transformed it into a supermarket.
 Since then and after the death of his father, Horst and his brother Jürgen Paulmann built a series of supermarket chains, beginning with the first hypermarket, located on Av.
 Kennedy.
 It measured 4,000 square meters and would become the foundation of the holding company Cencosud.

+Paulmann had three children with Helga Koepfer: Manfred, Peter, and Heike.
+In 2018, he welcomed a son, Hans Dieter Paulmann Bischof, with his partner Katherine Bischof Sepúlveda.
+Paulmann died in Germany on 11 March 2025, at the age of 89.